perfanalytics/pose2sim/README.md

 ```

 For each camera, this computes mean vertical speed for the chosen keypoints, and finds the time offset for which their correlation is highest.\
 All keypoints can be taken into account, or a subset of them.
 The user can also specify a time for each camera when only one participant is in the scene, preferably performing a clear vertical motion.

-If results are not satisfying, set `reset_sync` to true in `Config.toml` to revert to original state.
-Then switch to false again and edit the parameters.
+*N.B.:* Works best when only one participant is in the scene, at a roughly equal distance from all cameras and when the capture is at least 5-10 seconds long.

-*N.B.:* Alternatively, use a flashlight or a clap to synchronize them.
-GoPro cameras can also be synchronized with a timecode, by GPS (outdoors) or with a remote control (slightly less reliable).
+*N.B.:* Alternatively, use a flashlight, a clap, or a clear event to synchronize cameras.
+GoPro cameras can also be synchronized with a timecode, by GPS (outdoors) or with their app (slightly less reliable).

 </br>